AGE: – Possibly Shang dynasty (1766 to 1122 BC)

 HEIGHT: – 23cm

 FOR PRICE PLEASE CONTACT – include item number below

 Pale Grey Chinese Neolithic Earthenware Pottery thought to be that of a dog, but to us more than likely a pig.
 Heads and jaws of pigs were frequently buried with the dead as symbols of wealth.
 This pottery has a trace of yellow coloured pigments on the neck and a faint pattern showing the outline of a collar around the neck.
-Traces of a greenish glaze still remaining on the tail section which would indicate that this object was once glazed or partially glazed.
+Traces of a greenish glaze still remain on the tail section which would indicate that this object was once glazed or partially glazed.

-There were several groups of neolithic communities that lived along the Yellow River in the provinces of Shanxi, Henan and Shaanxi from 4100 BC up until 2600 BC. these groups of neolithic people were referred to as Dawenkou culture.
+There were several groups of neolithic communities that lived along the Yellow River in the provinces of Shanxi, Henan and Shaanxi from 4100 BC up until 2600 BC.
+These groups of neolithic people were referred to as Dawenkou and Longshan cultures.
 This particular piece of pottery is more than likely dating to the later Neolithic period, we are not sure.

 The dog to the people of ancient China was a symbol of bonding, loyalty and trust.
 They were used as guards, hunters and were often presented to Emperors.
 There is evidence to suggest that the dog was first domesticated in the East in Neolithic China rather than the Western world.
 Whereas, the pig was a staple in the diet of these cultures as well as being of high value in trade.